lnochili/azure-actions-imagebuilder/README.md

     ```bash
     /subscriptions/<subscriptionID>/resourceGroups/<rgName>/providers/Microsoft.Compute/galleries/<galleryName>/images/<imageDefName>

-     dist-location - westus2, westcentralus  #set to one or more  Azure regions to which the image needs to be distributed/replicated.
+     dist-location: westus2, westcentralus  #set to one or more  Azure regions to which the image needs to be distributed/replicated.
      ```

 * VHD